jianliu10/jianliu.github.io/_posts/2019-03-10-DI-domain-driven.md

 - use business domain driven service oriented design in enterprise data integration.
 A specific domain integration service integrates all types of data APIs in its business domain.
 - SQL database or columnar data warehouse to store structured data
 - NoSQL database to store unstructured data
-- A back-end data service to serve data for front-end reporting and BI Analysis

 This document uses Google Cloud Platform as cloud provider.